Tommy Steele returns to the London Coliseum after six decades to perform a tribute to his biggest inspiration in The Glenn Miller Story. Read More >

 20 years after Glenn’s success, Tommy found himself at the top of the charts with Singing The Blues in 1957.
 Then, nothing could stop him.
 He wasn’t just featured on the radio waves, he was on the silver screen, too.
 In the same year, he filmed The Tommy Steele Story, and he later went on to star in Half A Sixpence and The Happiest Millionaire.
 He was also a star of the West End stage having appeared in Singin’ In The Rain, Scrooge, and Hans Anderson.

-Now, at 81 years old, Tommy will pay homage to his inspiration with The Glenn Miller Show.
+Now, at 81 years old, Tommy will pay homage to his inspiration with The Glenn Miller Story.
 It will feature the journey the legendary big band leader took to find his unique sound, and his subsequent fame and untimely death.
 Joining Tommy on stage is musical theatre legend Marti Webb, best known for her roles in Andrew Lloyd-Webber’s shows Evita and Tell Me On A Sunday, and a full ensemble cast.

 Along with Glenn’s story, his music will feature, too.
 Be ready to hear songs like In the Mood, Moonlight Serenade, Little Brown Jug, Pennsylvania 6-5000, Tuxedo Junction, Chattanooga Choo Choo, and many more era-defining favourites.

-The Glenn Miller Show is produced by Bill Kenwright with choreography by Olivier Award-winner Bill Deamer and direction by Bob Tomson and Bill Kenwright.
+The Glenn Miller Story is produced by Bill Kenwright with choreography by Olivier Award-winner Bill Deamer and direction by Bob Tomson and Bill Kenwright.

 Don’t miss this unique celebratory show as Tommy goes back to the beginning of his remarkable career.